 Though why do people not feel the pain in the mouth itself?
 Medical science has an answer for that too, it’s called referred pain.

-When an individual has trauma somewhere on their body but they feel the pain associated with it elsewhere, it is known as referred pain.
+Referred Pain is when an individual has trauma somewhere on their body, but they feel the pain associated with it elsewhere.

 While there is currently no consensus on a definition for referred pain, the concept is fairly well understood.
 For example, a person who has severe injury to their abdominal muscles can experience that pain in the lumbar region of their back.